-reflecting the Legislature's interest in assuring that medical information may be disclosed only for a narrowly defined purpose, to an identified party, for a limited period of time.29 For an authorization to be valid it must be handwritten or typed, in language clearly separate from any other language on the same page, and properly signed and dated by the patient or one of the permissible substitutes enumerated under the Act.
-The signature must serve no other purpose than to execute the authorization.30
+prevents providers of health care from disclosing medical information without written authorization from the patient unless the information falls under one of several limited exceptions.
+The "authorization" requirements are detailed and demanding, reflecting the Legislature's interest in assuring that medical information may be disclosed only for a narrowly defined purpose, for an identified party, and for a limited period of time.
+For an authorization to be valid, it must be handwritten or typed, in language clearly separate from any other language on the same page, and properly signed and dated by the patient or one of the permissible substitutes enumerated under the Act.
+The signature must serve no other purpose than to execute the authorization.

-Article I, Section 1 of the California Constitution contains a privacy clause and created a right of action for invasion of privacy against private as well as government entities.31
+Article I, Section 1 of the California Constitution contains a privacy clause and creates a right of action for invasion of privacy against private as well as government entities.
 In Pettus v.
-Cole the CMIA and the state constitutional privacy theory were considered by the court of appeal in the following factual context.
-32 Louis Pettus was employed by the DuPont Company for some twenty two years, when he sought time off from work under the company's short term disability leave policy due to work-related stress.33 As required by company policy, in order to qualify for the leave Pettus had to submit to a DuPont-selected doctor to confirm the necessity for the leave.34 This company-selected doctor recommended that Pettus be evaluated by a psychiatrist Dr. Cole, and Dr. Cole recommended that Pettus see a chemical dependency specialist Dr. Unger.
-Drs.
-Cole and Unger submitted reports to DuPont stating Pettus' stress condition might be caused by misuse of alcohol.
-35 Dr. Cole telephoned Pettus' supervisor after his evaluation of Pettus, and Dr. Unger prepared a written report sent to DuPont's employee relations manager containing information about Pettus' family and work histories, his drinking habits and his emotional condition.36 When Pettus refused to enter a 30-day inpatient alcohol rehabilitation
+Cole, the CMIA and the state constitutional privacy theory were considered by the court of appeals in the following factual context.
+Louis Pettus was employed by the DuPont Company for some twenty-two years, when he sought time off from work under the company's short term disability leave policy due to work-related stress.
+As required by company policy, in order to qualify for the leave, Pettus had to submit to an examination by a DuPontselected doctor to confirm the necessity for the leave.
+This company selected doctor recommended that Pettus be evaluated by a psychiatrist Dr. Cole, and Dr. Cole recommended that Pet-